-The countries in scope of the study, Germany, the Netherlands, Flanders and France have introduced a compensation scheme for carbon leakage activities, and Wallonia decided to follow suit as from 2019.
+The countries/regions in scope of the study, Germany, the Netherlands, Flanders and France have introduced a compensation scheme for carbon leakage activities, and Wallonia decided to follow suit as from 2019.
 The approved schemes need clearance from the European Commission and have to satisfy a certain number of strict criteria.
 Although the compensation mechanisms in these countries converge largely, it is not possible to calculate the specific impact on the electricity cost for the defined consumer profiles without further and very detailed assumptions.
 The impact is therefore not included in the results of the benchmarking study.

-For those activities that can benefit from the compensation, the support depends on the CO2 emission factor (currently 0,76 €/t in CWE), the average EUA (European Emission Allowances) price in €/t for the previous year, the efficiency benchmark for each concerned product (or a fallback efficiency benchmark if no specific product benchmark is available) and correction values for the support intensity (75% for 2020) and the production volume.
+For those activities that can benefit from the compensation, the support depends on the CO_2 emission factor (currently 0,76 tonne CO_2 /MWh in CWE), the average EUA (European Emission Allowances) price in \mathcal{E}/\mathcal{E} for the previous year, the efficiency benchmark for each concerned product (or a fallback efficiency benchmark if no specific product benchmark is available) and correction values for the support intensity (75% for 2021) and the production volume.